 |10||Lui ha i capelli marroni.
 Ha i baffi.||He has brown eyes.
 He has a moustache.|

-Each Italian tutorial consists of 4 interactive learning activities and includes full audio by a native Italian speaker plus the written text for every item of vocabulary introduced.
-There are 2 levels of Italian tutorial available, beginner and intermediate.
+Each Italian lesson consists of 4 interactive learning activities and includes full audio by a native Italian speaker plus the written text for every item of vocabulary introduced.
+There are 2 levels of Italian lesson available, beginner and intermediate.

-The language in our beginner tutorials has been carefully selected for children and adult learners beginning Italian for the first time.
-Each beginner tutorial introduces the learner to 10 related words and phrases.
-The tutorials available include "Family members", "Pets", "Numbers to 10" and 53 more!
-In the MFL classroom, these tutorials are suitable for:
+The language in our beginner lessons has been carefully selected for children and adult learners beginning Italian for the first time.
+Each beginner lesson introduces the learner to 10 related words and phrases.
+The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
+In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.

-Our intermediate tutorials are aimed at learners who have already started studying Italian.
+Our intermediate lessons are aimed at learners who have already started studying Italian.
 They are suitable for more advanced adult learners and for pupils between the ages of 11 and 16.
-Each intermediate tutorial introduces 20 items of language.
-These tutorials include more short Italian sentences in addition to words and phrases.
-The intermediate tutorials include "Daily routine", "Places in town", "The environment", and over 50 other secondary tutorials.
-At school, these tutorials are suitable for:
+Each intermediate lesson introduces 20 items of language.
+These lessons include more short Italian sentences in addition to words and phrases.
+The intermediate lessons include "Daily routine", "Places in town", "The environment", and over 50 other secondary lessons.
+At school, these lessons are suitable for secondary pupils between the ages of 11 and 16.

-The 4 activities in each of our Italian tutorials progress step by step to help you the beginner gradually master the topic vocabulary.
-These activities are based on "3 stage questioning", a method of learning that quickly and easily builds your confidence as you work through a short series of tutorial activities that strengthen your knowledge of the Italian that you want to learn.
+The 4 activities in each of our Italian lessons progress step by step to help you the beginner gradually master the topic vocabulary.
+These activities are based on '3 stage questioning', a method of learning that quickly and easily builds your confidence as you work through a short series of lesson activities that strengthen your knowledge of the Italian that you want to learn.

-When you have completed the tutorial for a topic, you should try some of our Italian games before finally doing the test for your chosen topic.
-See the Help box below for detailed instructions on how to use our tutorials to help you learn your Italian more easily.
+When you have completed the lesson for a topic, you should try some of our Italian games before finally doing the test for your chosen topic.
+See the Help box below for detailed instructions on how to use our lessons to help you learn your Italian more easily.

-You start the tutorial with an activity that introduces the Italian Describe faces words or sentences you will be learning.
+You start the lesson with an activity that introduces the Italian words or sentences you will be learning.
 You will see a set of pictures one at a time, and for each picture you will see the written word and hear the Italian audio for that picture.

-You can repeat the audio for the picture by clicking on the brown telephone sign to the left of the picture.
+You can repeat the audio for the picture by clicking on the brown telephone sign to the right of the picture.
+You can see the meaning of the Italian text by clicking on the language sign above the telephone.
 Move between pictures using the arrow buttons at the bottom.
 Say the words after you hear them.
 Also write down the words you see on the screen.
 Writing down the words a few times will help you to remember the vocabulary much better than just saying it.

-In this activity, you will be shown the pictures from the topic Describe faces one at a time.
+In this activity, you will be shown the pictures one at a time.
 A voice will ask you whether this is a picture of... then play the Italian audio and show the written Italian words.
-You must decide whether these words from the Describe faces topic match the picture or not.
+You must decide whether these words match the picture or not.
 If you think they do, press the tick button.
 If you think the words are for a different picture, press the cross button.

 If you are right, you get a gold star.
 If you are wrong a sign appears telling you what the correct answer was, and you get a red star with a cross.
 You can roll over these stars (gold for right, red and white if you got it wrong) to check the language for the items you got right / wrong and to see the text again for that item.

-This activity moves on from the "Yes / No" activity and offers you two possible answers to each question.
-So, you will see a picture from your chosen topic Describe faces then a voice will ask "Is this a picture of... or is it a picture of ..." and you will have to choose which of the answers is the one that matches the picture.
+This activity moves on from the 'Yes / No' activity and offers you two possible answers for each question.
+So, you will see a picture then a voice will ask "Is this a picture of... or is it a picture of ..." and you will have to choose which of the answers is the one that matches the picture.

 You choose an answer by clicking on the written words for that answer.
-You can play the audio for each answer again by clicking on the brown telephone button beside the written answer.
+You can play the audio for each answer again by clicking on the speaker button beside the written answer.
 The program will let you know each time whether you answered correctly.
-The Full tutorial gives you 10 questions in the order that you learned them.
-The Quick refresh mode (flash version only) shows you 5 random pictures from the topic you are studying.
 At the end of the activity, you can choose whether to repeat it or move on to the next one.

-The final activity in the tutorial shows you many possible answers for each question and you must choose the correct one.
-You are shown a picture from your chosen topic Describe faces and below it are a list of possible written answers from this topic.
-Rolling over an answer will play the Italian audio for that answer.
+The final activity in the lesson shows you many possible answers for each question and you must choose the correct one.
+You are shown a picture and below it are a list of possible written answers from this topic.
+Clicking on the speaker button will play the Italian audio for that answer.
 For each picture, click on the writing that matches the picture.
 The program will tell you whether you are right or not.

-The Full tutorial will show you 10 pictures in the order that you learned them.
-The Quick refresh mode (flash only) will show you 5 random pictures from the topic.
-The written answers are always in the order that you learned them in the Full tutorial.
+The lesson will go through all the pictures you learned in the introduction in random order.
+The written answers are always in the order that you learned them in the introduction to the language.

-When you complete the "What is it?" activity, you can choose whether to go on to play some games with Describe faces, or whether you want to repeat some or all of the activities in this Describe faces tutorial.
-You should expect to get 8/10 answers correct in most of the activities before going on to play the Italian games for Describe faces.
+When you complete the 'What is it?' activity, you can choose whether to go on to play some games with this topic, or whether you want to repeat some or all of the activities in this lesson.
+You should expect to get 8/10 answers correct in most of the activities before going on to play the Italian games for this topic.